min2ha/ukwa-site/content/target/28574/index.en.md

   "start_date": "2015-07-01T10:00:00Z"
 }

-# Cystitis and Overactive Bladder (COB) Foundation, The

  The Cystitis and Overactive Bladder (COB) Foundation gives support to people with all forms of cystitis, overactive bladder and continence issues.
 The COB Foundation was established in 2003 and has a charitable status in the UK.